google/skia/site/docs/dev/contrib/style.md

 Forward declarations and file includes should be in alphabetical order.

+### No define before sktypes

-<span id="no-define-before-sktypes"></span> Do not use #if/#ifdef before
-including "SkTypes.h" (directly or indirectly).
+Do not use #if/#ifdef before including "SkTypes.h" (directly or indirectly).
 Most things you'd #if on tend to not yet be decided until SkTypes.h.

 We use 4 spaces, not tabs.